algae-elbaum/birthday_wishes_drchrono/README.md

 Provides a UI to doctors which will allow them to set up automatic birthday messages for their patients

-Currently being hosted (intermittently) on [gaster.caltech.edu](http://gaster.caltech.edu)
+Currently being hosted (intermittently) on [birthday-wishes.herokuapp.com/](https://birthday-wishes.herokuapp.com/)

-To set up, you will need to run your own database and configure the app to use it.
-It is currently configured to use sqlite
+To set up your own instance of this, you will need to run your own database and configure the app to use it.
+It is currently configured to use postgresql.

 Additionally, you'll want to modify the settings to use your own email settings.
-For ease of drchrono devs reviewing this, the account currently in the settings is a real account.
-In practice I certainly wouldn't put the username and password of the account used for dev in a public repo.
+In case it happens to be useful for drchrono devs reviewing this, the account currently in settings.py is a real account.

+(I know I've kept my dev username and password for the database and the email in settings.py.
+In practice I wouldn't put the actual dev username and password of anything in a public git repo, but here the account is just a one off local thing so it's not a problem to ignore it and avoid making committing changes to settings.py more complex.)

 To start the dev server:
 `python manage.py runserver`
 To start the periodic jobs (mail sending and authorization refreshing):
 `python manage.py periodic_jobs`

 Currently birthday texts are not supported, as I don't think that would be a good feature.
 I would be uncomfortable with my doctor sending me automated birthday